 When is sea turtle nesting season in Florida?

-Sea turtle nesting season in Florida is generally March 1 through October 31, with the most activity taking place May through July.
+Generally March 1 through October 31, with the most activity from May through July.

 How can you tell a sea turtle nest from regular sand?